Stability of local tip pool sizes: Illustrative simulations

-In the last section, we identified that different issuing rates might considerably affect the local tip pools.
+The preceding illustrative scenarios suggest that different issuing rates can considerably affect the local tip pools.
 A natural explanation is that the average delay of high-frequency nodes is much smaller than those of lower frequencies.
-In previous heuristic results, \cite{kumar2022effect}, it was observed that the random distribution of the delay might already impact the tip pool sizes.
-Consequently, optimal bounds on the tip pool sizes must contain more information than only the mean delay.
-We illustrate this effect by performing the same simulations as above for $s=0$ but keeping the message delay constant with $100ms$, see Figure \ref{subfig:sim3} and \ref{subfig:sim3b}.
-In this case, we see larger tip pools than in the case with more ``randomness''.
+Previous heuristic results~\cite{kumar2022effect} also indicate that the full delay distribution, not only its mean, can affect tip-pool sizes.
+We illustrate this effect by comparing the homogeneous-rate case $s=0$ with uniformly distributed edge delays on $[20,180]$ms against the same setup with constant $100$ms delays, see Figures~\ref{subfig:sim3} and~\ref{subfig:sim3b}.
+In this illustrative run, the constant-delay scenario shows larger tip pools than the uniform-delay scenario with the same mean delay.
 This effect is also present for heterogeneous rates, but we omit the figures for brevity.